 Aline MacMahon is ‘Mrs. Murray’, one of the UN officials who leads a team looking after the child refugees who, when they arrive at the Agency, are often in rags and bare feet.

-After running away from the agency, Karl meets an American army engineer, Steve ( Montgomery Clift) who cares for the boy after gaining his trust.
-Steve slowly teaches him English (Karl is Czechoslovakian).
+After running away from the agency, Karel meets an American army engineer, Steve ( Montgomery Clift) who cares for the boy after gaining his trust.
+Steve slowly teaches him English (Karel is Czechoslovakian).

-Karl’s mother , ‘Mrs. Malik ‘ (Jamila Novotna) has escaped from the concentration camp and has spent months trudging around the zones of occupied Germany searching for Karl.
+Karel’s mother , ‘Mrs. Malik ‘ (Jamila Novotna) has escaped from the concentration camp and has spent months trudging around the zones of occupied Germany searching for Karel.

 There are so many moving scenes in this film, and mainly because of the superb performance of Ivan Jandl who had never acted before.